-Today, ED and urgent care visits are at or above previous high levels.
+Today, however, ED and urgent care visits are at or above pre-pandemic high levels.
 This means some crowding and delays are natural.

 Although the ED is always ready to help, you have other options for care as well.
 Those options include calling your primary care provider, visiting UPMC Urgent Care, or using UPMC AnywhereCare.
 These allow you to get care from experts in a way that may be easier for you.